-pes of Publication Total Number of items in the category for the five-year period Total Number of contributing core faculty members from within the School.
+Types of Publication Total Number of items in the category for the five-year period Total Number of contribuding core faculty members from within the School.
 Number of items jointly produced by two or more core faculty members from within the School Number of items jointly produced in collaboration with other institutions Research Activity Ratio: Number of items/ Total Number of core faculty members currently in the School

-ademic Research Articles
+Academic Research Articles

-actice-oriented Research Articles
+Practice-oriented Research Articles

-udies and Reports commissioned companies and gov? agencies
+Studies and Reports commissioned by companies and covit appropries

-apers in academic conferences
+Papers in academic conferences

-apers in professional conferences
+Papers in professional conferences

-iblished Case Studies
+Published Case Studies

-ooks (e.g. research monographs)
+Books (e.g. research monographs)

-napters in books
+Chapters in books

-ixtbooks
+Textbooks

-napters in textbooks
+Chapters in textbooks

-ticles on Pedagogic Development of Innovation
+Articles on Pedagogic Development and Innovation

-udies and Reports produced as part an intl network
+Studies and Reports produced as part of an int1 network

-ublished Teaching Materials
+Published Teaching Materials

-xcloral theses completed - pervised by core faculty
+Doctoral theses completed -

+supervised by core faculty

-ther (please describe)
+Other (please describe)

-DTALS
+TOTALS

-Only include authors who are core faculty members at the time of production uity members at the tin ne of production
+THE Columbia authors who are seen faculty mambans of the time of annulustran offs mornhore of the time to of newlindon